TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/modes_gui.md

 	- Although, that is useful only for debugging purposes.
 	- This state is held in the ``Project.player`` file.

+## Default rulesets

+If a ruleset is specified as a "Playtest default", it will be chosen for playtesting in editor whenever you press ``i`` to enter gameplay for the first time.
+A yellow "P" will appear next to its name.
+Of course, there can only be a single Playtest default at a time.

+If a ruleset is specified as a "Server default", it will be loaded whenever this map is chosen for playing on any game server.
+	Of course, the server admin will later be able to choose among all modes available.
+An orange "S" will appear next to its name.
+Of course, there can only be a single Server default at a time.

 ## What exactly is a mode?
 A mode versus a solver.

 There are two principal objects responsible for the entire process of moving the game forward in time.